PhD Student, Machine Learning

 I was course instructor for the first virtual iteration of Introduction to Machine Learning (CSC 311) in Fall 2020, together with Roger Grosse, Chris Maddison, and Juhan Bae.

-I advise a small number of students on research in an informal capacity, sometimes jointly with my advisor Jimmy Ba or labmate Harris Chan.
-If you are an aspiring researcher and find our work interesting, please email us directly.
+I have advised a number of students on research.
+If you are an aspiring researcher and find my work interesting, please reach out.

 Blogging.
 I used to keep an academic ML/AI blog at r2rt.com.
 I will restart this sometime… hopefully soon?
 Before that, I used to keep an economics blog.